 Whipped Cream Hearts

 Yes, it’s easy to add a dollop of whipped cream onto a piece of pie, in your hot cocoa, or on your favorite treat.
-But, why not step it up a notch and personalize the blob of whipped topping into a specific and meaningful shape?
-Imagine the joy you would give to someone by adding a whipped cream heart to his or her coffee.
-Or, add one to your own drink or dessert to sweeten your day?
+But, why not step it up a notch and personalize the whipped topping into a specific and meaningful shape?
+Imagine the surprise and delight on your loved one’s face when they see a whipped cream heart on their coffee in the morning!
+Why not add one to your own drink or dessert to sweeten your day?
 Believe me, these whipped cream hearts are a game changer!

 - food coloring, optional

-Line a baking sheet (I used a 10x15-inch sheet) with parchment paper.
+- Line a baking sheet (I used a 10×15-inch sheet) with parchment paper.
 For thicker hearts, use a smaller baking dish.
 Set aside.

-The cream will thicken and start to peak.
+- The cream will thicken and start to form peaks.
 Mix on high until the cream is thick and stiff.
-This happens quickly, (the stage between soft and stiff peaks), so watch it closely.
+This happens quickly, (the stage between soft and stiff peaks), so watch it closely!

-Pour the whipped topping onto the lined baking dish.
+- Pour the whipped topping onto the prepared baking sheet.

-Use a cookie cutter to cut out shapes.
-Store extra hearts (just leave them on the baking sheet) in the freezer for up to 2 weeks.
+- Use a cookie cutter to cut out shapes.
+Store extra hearts in the freezer for up to 2 weeks.